OVER 50 TAX EXPERTS IN GHANA DISSECTS GHANA’S TAX POLICIES ONLINE

 Mr. William Demetia and Mr. Theophilus Tawiah, when leading the discussions on rent and gift tax and accounting for withholding tax expressed the view that, the existing law requires some amendments.

-Mr. Francis Timore when leading the discussion on windfall tax expressed the view that, the government can consider imposing tax on windfall or excess profit on some industries which may have benefited from the Covid-19 pandemic.
+Francis when leading the discussion on windfall tax expressed the view that, the government can consider imposing tax on windfall or excess profit on some industries which may have benefited from the Covid-19 pandemic.
 He cited the instance where 5% National Fiscal Stabilization was imposed on Banks (Excluding Rural & Community Banks), Insurance companies, Telecommunications companies, Breweries, etc as well as Additional Oil Entitlement inf the Petroleum section as some existing windfall taxes.
 “At the time the Stabilization levy was imposed on these selected companies, these companies were making profit so a form of windfall tax was imposed on them to “stabilize” the economy”.
 On the same principle the government could levy excess profit tax on industries like textiles, Ethanol and hand sanitizers, Veronica buckets manufactures presumably for making excess profit.

 In his closing remarks, the President of the Chartered Institute of Taxation, Mr. Nii Ayi Aryeetey thanked all participants of the program and encourage the members of the institute to continue shaping the tax agenda in Ghana.
 The Registrar of the Institute, Mr. Frank Yao Gbadago encouraged the public to participate in the upcoming programs by visiting the Institutes website for more details.